Divorce Attorney in Columbus

 Why Local Representation Matters in Columbus

 Choosing a local divorce attorney in Columbus offers numerous advantages.
 Local attorneys understand the specific policies and procedures of the Franklin County Court of Common Pleas, which can streamline the filing and hearing process.
 Moreover, they are familiar with the local judges and opposing counsel, which helps in predicting how a case might progress and allows for more strategic negotiation and planning.
-At Boller & Petty, LLC, we utilize this local knowledge to advocate effectively for our clients, ensuring their interests are protected throughout the legal proceedings.
+At Boller & Petty, LLC, we use this local knowledge to advocate effectively for our clients, ensuring their interests are protected throughout the legal proceedings.

 Understanding Divorce in Ohio

 In Ohio, divorce laws cover various aspects, including residency requirements, grounds for divorce, property division, child custody, child support, and spousal support.
 To file for divorce in Ohio, at least one spouse must have been a resident of the state for at least six months before filing.
-The case must be filed in the county where either spouse resides.
+Generally, the case must be filed in the county where either spouse resides.

 Ohio allows both no-fault and fault-based divorces.
 No-fault grounds include incompatibility (if both parties agree) or living separately without cohabitation for at least one year.